 In this respect, we will provide your data to third parties who assist us in conducting our operations such as our caterers, event organisers, payment providers, IT providers, security providers and delivery companies.
-In addition, for the purposes outlined above, we will also share your data with organisations we use for our marketing operations and partners who are involved in our competitions (for example, sponsors who require your information to administer prizes).
+In addition, for the purposes outlined above, we will also share your data with organisations we use for our marketing operations, visitor surveys and analysis, and partners who are involved in our competitions (for example, sponsors who require your information to administer prizes).

 We process your Personal Data for our compliance with our legal obligations including for tax and reporting requirements, and to report crimes and serious incidents.
 In this respect and if required, we will share your data with HMRC, the Charity Commission, the police and other competent authorities.

 We also process your Personal Data where we have your specific consent to do so (for example, where we have sought and obtained your consent to send you direct marketing by email or to set cookies via our website for advertising purposes).
+We will only process special category data, such as data that you have provided in our visitor surveys on your ethnicity, with your explicit consent.
 If you have given your consent and you wish to withdraw it, please contact us using the contact details set out above or click the “unsubscribe” link in the emails we send.